jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 y = tf.matmul(h2, W3) + b3
 ```

-Now, we define our loss function including a cross entropy and the regularization penalty for our $$ W $$.
+Now we define our loss function including a cross entropy and the regularization penalty for our $$ W $$.
 We use Adam as an optimizer for the gradient descent.
-We also have a placeholder for $$ \lambda $$ so a user can supply it later to control the regularization.
+We also have a placeholder for $$ \lambda $$ so user can supply it later to control the regularization.
 ```
 # Cost function & optimizer
 # Use a cross entropy cost fuction with a L2 regularization.